Introduction

 This mechanism helps correct a distorted perception of what it means to “grow financially.”
 Popular imagination often associates wealth only with big leaps, extraordinary calls, or moments of strong appreciation.
 But the long-term wealth logic works in a quieter way.
 It depends on repetition, maintenance, and reinvestment.
 When dividends, yields, and contributions return to the portfolio, growth stops being only the result of the initial capital and starts being the result of the portfolio’s ability to feed itself over time.
 Fidelity emphasizes exactly this by stating that regular contributions can amplify the potential of compounded growth.

-For the reader, this translation is important because it reorganizes the relationship between effort and expectation.
+This is important because it reorganizes the relationship between effort and expectation.
 Building wealth does not necessarily require permanent intensity.
 It requires enough structure so that small advances are not wasted.
-This is where the chapter naturally speaks with Art. #8 — The Power of Compound Interest: Why Starting Small Changes Everything: the point is not to romanticize small beginnings, but to show that without consistency and reinvestment, even good returns become far less powerful.
+This is where the chapter naturally speaks with The Power of Compound Interest: Why Starting Small Changes Everything: the point is not to romanticize small beginnings, but to show that without consistency and reinvestment, even good returns become far less powerful.
 With them, even apparently modest progress gains capacity for expansion.

 This is an especially useful key for women who often build wealth without the cushion of major excess income at the beginning of their trajectory.
 When the portfolio is organized in a way that makes reinvestment possible, accumulation stops depending only on large contributions.
 It begins to depend on the persistence of the structure.
 And this persistence is what allows wealth to mature.